johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   commentary: |
     You'll probably drift off a bit in the verses of this track; but the choruses?
 The choruses are where the action is in this dance track.

-    There's a nice diversion into Albanian lyrics later in the song, which adds a nice local-angle to the song after establishing the hook in English.
+    There’s a nice diversion into Albanian lyrics later in the song, which adds a nice local-angle to the song after establishing the hook in English.

 - country: "Cyprus"
   emoji: "🇨🇾"